apache/cordova-cli/doc/readme.md

         cd myApp
         # Add camera plugin to the project and remember that in config.xml
         cordova plugin add cordova-plugin-camera --save
+        # Add camera plugin to the project and remember that in config.xml.
+Use npm install to fetch.
+        cordova plugin add cordova-plugin-camera --save --fetch
         # Add android platform to the project and remember that in config.xml
         cordova platform add android --save
+        # Add android platform to the project and remember that in config.xml.
+Use npm install to fetch.
+        cordova platform add android --save --fetch
         # Check to see if your system is configured for building android platform.
         cordova requirements android
         # Build the android and emit verbose logs.